General Academic Policies

 The Act allows students the right to inspect their education records and provides that colleges and universities will maintain the confidentiality of those records.

-At CLU, no one outside the institution shall have access to a student’s education records without the student’s written consent with the exception of parents who claim the student as a dependent for tax purposes.
+At Cal Lutheran, no one outside the institution shall have access to a student’s education records without the student’s written consent with the exception of parents who claim the student as a dependent for tax purposes.
 The University will inform parents if there has been a change in the student’s academic standing, specifically if the student is placed on probation or suspension or is removed from those statuses.
 A copy of the full text of the law is available in the Registrar’s Office.

 - email address